Revenge of the nerd:

 Pinhead aside – who was himself re-dressed and his co-stars overdubbed with American accents – home-grown flicks from the UK was a tired mix of quiet period dramas, depressing kitchen sink sob stories or gritty gangster thrillers.
 With the wit and charm of Hammer Productions now a thing of the past, UK horror audiences latched onto the new horror craze; the slasher film.

 Considering during the late 1950s to early ’70s, England was comfortably holding its own against horror from across the pond, it’s strange to think the slasher didn’t have a bigger impact on English filmmakers.
-Barring Michael Armstrong’s 1969 Tigon film The Haunted House Of Horror, a semi-slasher about a group of teens picked off in a creaky old mansion, and 1978’s Killer’s Moon, a delightfully unpleasant little number dealing with four escaped inmates terrorising the Lake District, it wasn’t until 1986 that the UK added arguably only its second real entry to the slasher hall of fame, following 1984’s Don’t Open Till Christmas, with Slaughter High.
+Barring Michael Armstrong’s 1969 Tigon film The Haunted House Of Horror, a semi-slasher about a group of teens picked off in a creaky old mansion, and 1978’s Killer’s Moon (Alan Birkinshaw), a delightfully unpleasant little number dealing with four escaped inmates terrorising the Lake District, it wasn’t until 1986 that the UK added arguably only its second real entry to the slasher hall of fame, following Don’t Open Till Christmas (Edmund Purdom, 1984) with Slaughter High.

 Set… somewhere in the United States, the jocks and cheerleaders of Doodsville High pull a terrible prank on class dork Marty Rantzen, leaving his face scarred and his brain scrambled.
 Years later the students return to the now-abandoned school for their class reunion only to find themselves trapped inside.
 As they frantically try to escape, a maniac in a jester mask takes them out one-by-one.
 Has Marty returned to enact his revenge?

-In a Carrie role-reversal opening, British horror icon Caroline Munro, who even by slasher movie standards might by the oldest and most glamorous teenager on-screen, leads poor Marty into the girl’s locker room promising him a time he’ll never forget.
+In a Carrie role-reversal opening, British horror icon Caroline Munro, who even by slasher movie standards might be the oldest and most glamorous teenager on-screen, leads poor Marty into the girl’s locker room promising him a time he’ll never forget.
 As he undresses in the shower, Carol’s (also her character name) snickering friends sneak in with a camera.
-Pulling the curtain back and yelling, “April fools,” they decide to dunk the naked nerd’s head into a toilet bowl.
+Pulling the curtain back and yelling, ‘April fools,’ they decide to dunk the naked nerd’s head into a toilet bowl.